11 Meanings

 She sits on the bathroom floor alone

-The shower chain broke
+The shower chain broke, her neck hurts

 Then another night of emptiness to wear her down

-Naked to the world she wraps her sadness in a gown
+Naked to the world, she wraps her sadness in a gown

-Her children fast asleep she sears the dark with glassy eyes
+Her children fast asleep, she sears the dark with glassy eyes

 Choosing carefully among her husband's business ties